Central American Parliament: Parliamentary committees

 There is also a delegation of EUROLAT.

 Extraordinary commissions are established by the Plenum for affairs that are of special importance and institutional significance for PARLACEN as well as for the process of integration.
-But can also help you when you need the most help like right now.

 Special commissions are established by the board of parliament to handle special affairs.

 Parliamentary groups

 The parliamentary groups monitor the political trend of the Central American representatives and are organized according to the political orientation of their groups.

 The parliamentary groups are founded by the adoption of an internal statute by the plenary assembly.
 The board of parliament registers each parliamentary group.
 The statute is published and states the group's ideological principles, the political objectives and the regulations.

 There are three parliamentary groups: the Parliamentary Group of the Left, Center-Democratic Integration Group, and Democratic Integrationist Union.

 Board of parliament

 The board of parliament is the executive body for decisions that emerge from the Plenum and is the administrative body of PARLACEN.
 It is expandable according to its internal rules.

 The board of parliament is elected from the members.
 Its term is one year, made up of one president, five vice-presidents, and six secretaries.

 The board makes its decisions by approval of a majority of its members.
 In the event of a tie, the votes of the presidency count as qualified majority.
 The presidency is filled by a rota system corresponding to the alphabetical order of the member states, starting with the state which holds the head office.

 It is possible to appeal any resolution at the Plenum.